aakarner/atx-opportunity-index/GLOSSARY.md

 can bring new amenities and investment but can also contribute to displacement and loss of community control.

+## General Transit Feed Specification (GTFS)

+The General Transit Feed Specification (GTFS) is an Open Standard (a format used by the mobility industry in order to facilitate the consistent communication of information between devices).
+GTFS distributes relevant information about transit systems to riders.
+It allows public transit agencies to publish their transit data in a format that can be consumed by a wide variety of software applications.

 ## High-opportunity / high-resource area

 A place that scores well on selected measures of opportunity or resources.